If you track attendance at your church (and who doesn’t), the vast majority of church leaders are tracking numbers that probably bother them.

 Jesus never said ‘Attend me.’
 He said ‘Follow me.’

-The only reason you would follow Jesus (in Jesus’ day) is because you were either intrigued by who he was and what he did, or because you had come to believe that he was who he said he was.
+The only reason you would follow Jesus (in Jesus’ day) is that you were either intrigued by who he was and what he did, or because you had come to believe that he was who he said he was.

 In other words, you were engaged.